 Access to computers and the Internet

-video and background information at; http://intotheoutdoors.org/topics/?
+video and background information at; http://intotheoutdoors.org/topics/WeatherImpactsFishing

 Pre-lesson Worksheet with questions to fill in while watching the video

 Four (4) Angling Family Member Group Worksheets:

 Procedure

 Session 1 - Before watching the video, or reading the website background information, ask students about the fundamental concepts of outdoor ethics.
 Also ask students how they may have practiced certain outdoor ethics during their recreational pursuits.
 Lead a short discussion on what students have learned about their role in their family dynamic.